 Sulfur is very important for healthy skin.
 MSM stands for Methylsulfonylmethane and is good for your skin, hair and nails and plays an important role in building and keeping your connective tissue strong and it has an anti-inflammatory effect.
 A deficiency can lead to dry skin.
-Foods rich in sulfur are animal products, such as mussels, fish, chicken and eggs.
+Foods rich in sulfur include animal products, such as mussels, fish, chicken and eggs.
 But you can also find sulfur in nuts and vegetables.
-Think of Brazil nuts and almonds and the types of cabbage, white, red, green, savoie cabbage and Brussels sprouts, broccoli.
+Think of Brazil nuts and almonds and the types of cabbage, white, red, green, Savoy cabbage and Brussels sprouts, broccoli.

 If you suffer from acne, rosacea or eczema, the above foods are definitely recommended, but also consider anti-inflammatory herbs such as turmeric, ginger and Mediterranean herbs in your diet, such as basil, oregano and thyme.

-Which food is good for the skin
+What food is good for the skin

 The summary?
 Your skin is an important organ for your health and appearance.
 Good nutrition for your skin is diverse and contains sufficient healthy fats, proteins, vitamins and minerals.
-Healthy digestion and intestinal function is the basis of healthy skin.
+Healthy digestion and intestinal function are the basis of healthy skin.